astropy/photutils/docs/photutils/psf.rst

     >>> photometry_results, residual_image = my_photometry(image=my_image)

 Where ``my_finder``, ``my_group_maker``, and ``my_bkg_estimator`` may be any
-suitable callable function.
+suitable class or callable function.
 This approach allows one to customize every part of the photometry process provided that their input/output are compatible with the input/ouput expected by `~photutils.psf.DAOPhotPSFPhotometry`.
-See the API documentation for details.
+`photutils.psf` provides all the necessary classes to reproduce the DAOPHOT algorithm, but any individual part of that algorithm can be swapped for a user-defined function.
+See the API documentation for precise details on what these classes or functions should look like.

 Performing PSF Photometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^